rkturer/movie-recommender/README.md

 Created a python file to give movie recommendations

-the "user_input.py" file handles user input in the terminal and return the genre of the user's choosing
+the "user_input.py" file handles user input in the terminal and returns the genre of the user's choosing

-The  "recommender.py" file reads the my cleaned_movies.csv file and retrieves the highest rated movie from the genre the user
+The  "recommender.py" file reads the my cleaned_movies.csv file and retrieves the highest rated movie from the genre the user chose